There's no skimping when it comes to data protection, but tight budgets mean that storage managers will be looking...

 In the past few years, storage vendors have expanded their data protection portfolios.
 For example, Symantec built Veritas NetBackup to bundle features, including data backup, replication, virtual tape libraries (VTLs) and space-saving snapshots, into one data protection product.
 "We created interfaces into all of these different data protection technologies, whether they come from us or others, so you can have one management platform to manage it all," Symantec's Ward said.

 According to Peter Eicher, manager of product marketing at FalconStor Software Inc., users are interested in the company's new MicroScan data replication technology, which Eicher said uses a different approach than other data replication tools.
-MicroScan scans important data and identifies
+MicroScan scans important data and identifies the new data to replicate, rather than scanning it all, which frees up more storage space.

 After facing disasters such as water damage, and ready for an upgrade, John Michaels, chief technology officer at Maxim Group LLC in New York City, chose MicroScan with block-level, delta-based replication because of its cost effectiveness.
 "There's a whole other value in the system that I didn't realize when I bought it," he said.
 "I was only able to back up seven servers because of monetary reasons, but what I realized was that I had some pretty powerful servers that were being underutilized.
 Now I'm protecting over 20 virtual servers."